 Many commentators credit this preservation of the set as key to the works’ success.
 "This made it different; it made it a statement," wrote journalist Sara McCorquodale in 2015: "The work seemed to speak of the spirit of a new America, one that thoroughly embraced the consumer culture of the new decade.
 Before the end of the year Campbell’s Soup Cans was so on-trend that Manhattan socialites were wearing soup can-printed dresses to high-society events."

-Many critics mark this first exhibition of Campbell's Soup Cans as the turning point in Warhol's career.
+This first exhibition of Campbell's Soup Cans is often cited by critics as the turning point in Warhol's career.
 Turning to silkscreen printing, he continued to create soup cans and other works.
 By the time the 1964 exhibition The American Supermaket came around, he was selling individual Soup Cans for $1500.
 The American Supermarket even sold real cans of Campbells Soup, signed by Warhol, and sold them for $6.50 each.

 CLICK HERE for the full sale catalogue.